 The main objective of the course “International Trade and Business in Southern Africa” is to provide an overview of the region's economy and business opportunities in order:

-- To know the business opportunities in the region
+- To know the business opportunities in the Southern African region

-- To analyze international trade and foreign direct investment (FDI)
+- To analyse international trade and foreign direct investment (FDI)

 and the Tripartite COMESA-EAC-SADC